on

 12

-| private void initBackground() { mBackgroundColorPaint = new Paint(); mBackgroundColorPaint.setColor( mBackgroundColor ); } private void initDisplayText() { mTextColorPaint = new Paint(); mTextColorPaint.setColor( mTextColor ); mTextColorPaint.setTypeface( WATCH_TEXT_TYPEFACE ); mTextColorPaint.setAntiAlias( true ); mTextColorPaint.setTextSize( getResources().getDimension( R.dimen.text_size ) ); } |
+| private void initBackground() { mBackgroundColorPaint = new Paint(); mBackgroundColorPaint.setColor( mBackgroundColor );}private void initDisplayText() { mTextColorPaint = new Paint(); mTextColorPaint.setColor( mTextColor ); mTextColorPaint.setTypeface( WATCH_TEXT_TYPEFACE ); mTextColorPaint.setAntiAlias( true ); mTextColorPaint.setTextSize( getResources().getDimension( R.dimen.text_size ) );} |

-class that are triggered by changes to the device state.
-We'll start by going over the onVisibilityChanged
+Engine class that are triggered by changes to the device state.
+We'll start by going over the onVisibilityChanged method, which is called when the user hides or shows the watch face.

 01